hasithaa/bi-pocs/requiment.md

 2. **Create a string template**: Opens a multiline text box for entering a string template.
 Suggestions appear when user enters `${}`, referencing existing values in the current scope.
 The value is saved as `` string `hello ${name}` `` for input like `hello ${name}`.

-3. **Select from variables**: Shows list of values in current scope, sorted first by type then by name.
-For string fields, string variables appear first, followed by other compatible types.
+3. **Select from variables / Select different variable**: Shows list of values in current scope, sorted first by type then by name.
+   - Shows "Select from variables" for new expressions
+   - Shows "Select different variable" when updating an existing variable reference
+   - For string fields, string variables appear first, followed by other compatible types
    - Includes constants, configuration values in scope
    - Includes structured values like arrays, maps, records with compatible member types
    - Shows "Do not find what you are looking for?
 Try Advanced expression editor" as an escape hatch